-Submitted market studies must conform to the requirements in the Authority's 2014 Market Study Guideline Procedures, contain an Exhibit S-2 form, and a 2014 S-2 Rent Calculation Worksheet.
+Submitted market studies must conform to the requirements in the Authority's 2015 Market Study Guideline Procedures, contain an Exhibit S-2 form, and a 2015 S-2 Rent Calculation Worksheet.
 Market analysts must adhere to Market Study Terminology as sanctioned by the National Council of Affordable Housing Market Analysts.
 The Market Study terminology list is available at: www.housingonline.com.
 The Authority will engage a third party market analyst to review all market studies submitted with a Tax Credit Application.
 The Authority's third party market analyst will review each study to ensure that Authority procedures were followed.
 The Authority's third party market analyst will have at least six (6) weeks to review all submitted market studies.
 A report for each submitted market study will be prepared noting any deficiencies found in the market study.
-The report will be provided to both the analyst that prepared the market study, the Applicant, and the Authority.
-All deficiencies noted in the market study report must be addressed to the satisfaction of the Authority's third party market analyst and Authority staff.
-The Authority will consider the market study, the market exists for a development as proposed.
+The report will be provided to both the analyst that prepared the market study, the Applicant, and the Authority's third party market analyst and Authority staff.
+The Authority will consider the market study, the market, marketability factors, and any additional information available to determine if an acceptable market exists for a development as proposed.
 The Authority is not bound by the conclusions or recommendations of the market study submitted with an Application and reserves the right to disqualify any Application in the competition if it determines an acceptable market does not exist.